dcblack/technology_demonstrator/README.md

 Where HOSTNAME should designate a host running the SystemC simulator on the ethernet and the PORTNUMBER should match the sysc number.
-You can specify either a DNS name or the IP address (e.g.  198.168.1.100)
+You can specify either a DNS name or the IP address (e.g.  198.168.1.12)

-Port numbers may be number greater than 2000.
+Port numbers should be number greater than 2000 to avoid collisions with standard OS ports (e.g. mail or ssh).
 Suggest using 4000.

 ABOUT THE SOURCE
 ================

 SystemC code for simulated portion:
 ----------------------------------

 * sc_literals.cpp -- C++11 feature to make SystemC feel more natural
 * netlist.cpp -- displays a simple netlist of the design
 * report.cpp -- convenience features to improve reporting